From ski shows to classic cars and dancing in the streets to concerts in the park, take in these fun ideas to enjoy summer in Waukesha Pewaukee!

 The Badgerland Water Ski Show Team and the Pewaukee Lake Water Ski Club perform from Memorial Day to Labor Day and are always fun to watch.

-- Badgerland performs at Frame Park on the Fox River in Waukesha every Wednesday evening starting at 7pm.
+- Badgerland performs at Frame Park on the Fox River in Waukesha every Wednesday evening starting at 7pm (UPDATE: Shows have been canceled for 2020)

-- The Pewaukee Lake Water Ski Club performs on Pewaukee Lake every Thursday night at 6:45pm.
+- The Pewaukee Lake Water Ski Club performs on Pewaukee Lake Thursday night at 6:45pm starting July 9, 2020

 Make a day of it and enjoy all that Pewaukee Lake offers for watersports fun before a show.